[Minor revision; updated reviewer title only–posted 9/23/22 (replaces 6/14/21 edition)]

 OP 61.36: Capital Improvement Program

-REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Director of Engineering Services with revisions forwarded to the Assistant Vice President for Operations, who will forward substantive revisions to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Director of Planning and Design with revisions forwarded to the Associate Vice President for Operations, who will forward substantive revisions to the Senior Vice President for Administration & Finance and Chief Financial Officer.

-Capital Improvement Program (CIP) projects must be eligible for Higher Education Assistance Funds (HEAF).
-HEAF monies are established in Article 7, §17 of the Texas Constitution to fund capital improvements and capital equipment for institutions not included in the Permanent University Fund.
+Capital Improvement Program (CIP) projects must be eligible for Higher Education Funds (HEF).
+HEF monies are established in Article 7, § 17 of the Texas Constitution to fund capital improvements and capital equipment for institutions not included in the Permanent University Fund.

 The project requests received from campus colleges and divisions are entered, monitored, and updated by the assigned CIP administrator.
 New projects are assigned a CIP control number for tracking purposes.
 Several project lists are available for the purpose of administrative management and submittal of the projects for possible funding by the Facilities Allocation Council (FAC) or other funding source, if available.

 b.
-Included with the e-mail as attachments will be project update instructions and project listings in priority order of all existing CIP projects previously submitted by the assigned division/college areas.
-The CIP minor construction or renovation projects will address life safety, ADA concerns, classroom renovations, or other facility needs as determined by the FAC with a funding range $0 - $100,000.
-Also included will be an electronic blank CIP Project Submittal Form (Attachment B) to submit new projects.
+Included with the email as attachments will be project update instructions and project listings in priority order of all existing CIP projects previously submitted by the assigned division/college areas and an electronic blank FAC Request Form (Attachment B) to submit new projects.

 c.
 The annual CIP update requires the respective division/college areas to:

-(2) Prepare a new CIP Project Submittal Form (Attachment B) for any new project not already in the system.
-Each newly identified project will be annotated on the appropriate list, prioritized, and the information returned via e-mail to the CIP administrator.
+(3) Prepare a new FAC Request Form (Attachment B) for any new project not already in the system.
+Each newly identified project will be annotated on the appropriate list, prioritized, and the information returned via email to the CIP administrator.

-(4) Resubmit the CIP package with the revised listings to the CIP administrator by the due date on the e-mail call letter.
+(5) Resubmit the CIP package with the revised listings to the CIP administrator by the due date on the email call letter.

 d.
 Upon receipt of the revised division/college areas' projects list, the administrator will update the CIP master project list by: